Here’s what we offer:

 Only the most reliable themes

 A theme is a series of compatible graphical layouts with code.
 A theme gives a site it’s look and feel.
 Similar to plugins, themes are offered as third party structural components for a WordPress site.
 And much like plugins, some are better than others, and the bad ones are susceptible to hackers.
 Out of date and/or unreliable (buggy) themes are prime targets.
-SuperPage builds and maintains it’s own themes, and we only use the latest versions of third party themes that are proven reliable and well-supported.
+SuperPage only uses the latest versions of third party themes that are proven reliable and well-supported, and we go to extra lengths to keep them up-to-date on your behalf.

 We don’t mess around when it comes to protection, no way.
 Therefore, we install Wordfence ™, the most powerful WordPress security, on all of our sites.
 In addition to being the number one security plugin for WordPress, Wordfence provides the best protection available for your website, much safer than cloud-based firewall services.
 Powered by the constantly updated Threat Defense Feed, the Wordfence Firewall locks hackers out.
 Our Live Traffic view gives us real-time 24/7 visibility into traffic and hack attempts on your website, especially spam (fake pages), malware (malicious files), and database injections (deeply buried invisible code, very serious).
 A deep set of additional tools round out the most complete WordPress security solution available.
 Headquartered in Seattle, Wordfence is a widely respected and trusted organization, feared by the bad guys worldwide.